Rohan0497/PII_Classification/Readme.md

 This repository contains scripts designed to train, evaluate, and infer a machine learning model capable of detecting Personally Identifiable Information (PII) in textual data.

-0. **Quick Demo**:
- Install pipeline library using pip install pipeline
+For quick demo Install pipeline library using pip install pipeline

 Enter customised text in the input_text_here field

 The bestmodel can be obtained from google drive link

+0. **Quick Demo**:

     ```bash
     from transformers import pipeline, AutoTokenizer, AutoModelForTokenClassification